Digital Cards are coming to PPL and will be available through our pilot program for teachers who work at Plymouth High School.

 Testing & Education Reference Center

-These innovative online practice tests for the GRE, GMAT, SAT, ACT Assessments, ASVAB, and TOEFL, provide consumers with the depth and breadth of information they need to make informed decisions about their education and career.
+These innovative online practice tests for the GRE, GMAT, SAT, ACT Assessments, ASVAB, and TOEFL, provide patrons with the depth and breadth of information they need to make informed decisions about their education and career.